pyinstaller/pyinstaller/doc/source/Tutorial.rst

       python Build.py specfile

-A buildproject subdirectory will be created in the specfile's directory.
+A ``buildproject`` subdirectory will be created in the specfile's directory.
 This is a private workspace so that ``Build.py`` can act like a makefile.
 Any named targets will appear in the specfile's directory.
-For ``--onedir`` configurations, that include distproject, which is the directory you're interested in.
+For ``--onedir`` configurations, it will create also ``distproject``, which is the directory you're interested in.
 For a ``--onefile``, the executable will be in the specfile's directory.